kepler471/download/README.md

 download is a command line batch file downloader written in Go.

+It provides a tiny section of what `wget` can do, but why read that huge man page when I can write my own progaram?

 Given a list of urls, download will show which files have been found, their download size, and ask for confirmation.

 ### Usage: